-Middle grades teachers looking for resources to help their students become statistically literate–and meet Common Core State Standards–will find a wealth of resources in SAS Curriculum Pathways.
+Middle grades teachers looking for resources to help their students become statistically literate–and meet Common Core State Standards–will find a wealth of resources in Curriculum Pathways.
 Here are just a few examples of lessons and interactive tools that provide data-analysis instruction and increase student understanding of statistics.

 Data Depot contains numerous data sources for analysis.
 Students can analyze and interpret data, examine and describe trends, and use data and graphs to estimate values and draw conclusions.
 Data Depot houses a growing repository of over 25 individual data sources, each configured in multiple formats including Excel and comma-separated values.
 Also, many of the data sets are accompanied by a corresponding lesson.
 Using these lessons, students can analyze high school graduation data, investigate the color distribution of M&M'S, and use rate of change to evaluate historical population data.